temperlang/temperlang-blog/posts/tangle-of-strings.md

 Here's what each of those columns means and the associated values.

-- Internal Representation: the most probable internal representation of the main string type.
-Languages can have different implementations, so this might differ from runtime to runtime but sometimes is fixed by a language's [Application Binary Interface (ABI)](https://en.wikipedia.org/wiki/Application_binary_interface).
+- Internal Representation: The most probable internal representation of the main string type.
+Languages can have different implementations, so this might differ from runtime to runtime, but sometimes is fixed by a language's [Application Binary Interface (ABI)](https://en.wikipedia.org/wiki/Application_binary_interface).
-    * *UTF-8 Conv*: contiguous bytes that are interpreted as UTF-8 by convention but might not be valid & minimal UTF-8
+    * *UTF-8 Conv*: contiguous bytes that are interpreted as UTF-8 by convention, but might not be valid & minimal UTF-8
     * *UTF-8 USV*: contiguous bytes that are interpreted as UTF-8 *and* care has been taken to avoid non-minimal encodings and invalid Unicode Scalar values
     * *UTF-16*: contiguous pairs of bytes representing UTF-16 code units
-    * *UTF-16 USV*: like UTF-16 but care has been taken to ensure valid scalar values &mdash; orphaned surrogates should not be encountered
+    * *UTF-16 USV*: like UTF-16, but care has been taken to ensure valid scalar values &mdash; orphaned surrogates should not be encountered
     * *Various*: a representation is chosen based on the string content, usually for space efficiency reasons.
 See the notes.
-    * *bytes × encoding*: there's some content and extra metadata explains, at runtime, how to interpret that content.
+    * *bytes × encoding*: in addition to the byte content, there is extra metadata which explains how to interpret the content.
-- Order: how does the language's idiomatic way to compare string values order strings.
+- Order: How does the language's idiomatic way to compare string values order strings?
     * *L-CP*: Lexical by codepoint.
 U+0FFFF < U+10000
     * *L-U16*: Lexical by UTF-code unit.
 U+0FFFF > U+10000
     * *L\**: Lexical by something.
 Encoding metadata might be used to pick a comparison method.